-In a drunk driving accident case, liability for damages often falls primarily on the person who was driving under the influence.
-Under dram shop laws, people who have been injured by a drunk driver can hold other parties at fault.
+In a drunk driving accident case, liability for damages often falls primarily on the person driving under the influence.
+However, under dram shop laws, people who a drunk driver has injured can hold other parties at fault.

 About Liability in Drunk Driving Accident Claims

 Dram shop laws establish potential liability for third parties who may be responsible for a drunk driving accident.
-Mostly, these laws relate to the role of businesses that negligently supply alcohol to a person who eventually drives drunk.
+Primarily, these laws relate to the role of businesses that negligently furnishes alcoholic beverages to a person who eventually drives drunk.